d-sargent/platypi/README.md

 **December 2022.
 Version 0.10**
 * Original design created while studying at Type West

 The initial design for Platypi was produced while completing a Certificate in Type Design at Type West / Letterform Archive [Website](https://letterformarchive.org/type-west-online/) in 2022.
 The project aimed to create a 'latin' wedge serif model suitable for long-form text applications.
 This original design featured multiple upright weights alongside a single-weight italic style.
-In 2023, all letterforms were redrawn after reflection and time away from the project.
+In 2023–24, all letterforms were redrawn after reflection and time away from the project, along with matching italic styles and additional language support.

 ## License